squidfunk/mkdocs-material/docs/reference/meta-tags.md

 ### Setting the page description

-When [Metadata] is enabled, the page description can also be overridden on a per-document basis with custom front matter.
+When [Metadata] is enabled, the page description can be overridden for a document with custom front matter.
 Add the following lines at the top of a Markdown file:

 ``` bash
 ---